Our pick of the best road to trail running shoes is Brooks Catamount, a comfortable ultra trail runner designed for speed.

 Altra Lone Peak 5 is a comfortable trail runner you can use for long runs on the road and the trail.
 It’s a zero-drop shoe, which offers an equal 25 mm stack height from heel to toe.
 It has Altra’s signature FootShape toe box, designed to give the toes maximum stability and power.
 The women’s shoe has Fit4Her technology tailored for the woman’s foot.

 This new model has an epic upgrade and now uses the Altra EGO technology for the first time.
-Altra EGO is a soft and comfortable midsole foam cushioning with superb energy return and responsiveness.
+Altra EGO is a comfortable midsole foam cushioning with superb energy return and responsiveness.

 – Brooks Catamount –